protono/hello-algo/algos.md

 &G=\{V,E\}
 \end{align*}$$

 If the vertices are regarded as nodes and the edges are regarded as references (pointers) connecting each node, we can regard the graph as a data structure extended from the linked list.
-As shown in the following picture, compared with linear relationships (linked lists) and divide-and-conquer relationships (trees), network relationships (graphs) have higher degrees of freedom and thus are more complex.
+As shown in the following picture, **compared with linear relationships (linked lists) and divide-and-conquer relationships (trees), network relationships (graphs) have higher degrees of freedom** and thus are more complex.

 ![Fig. 链表、树、图之间的关系](./pictures/9.1.0.png)

-9.1.1.
-Common types of graphs
+#### 9.1.1 Common types of graphs

 According to whether the edge has direction, it can be divided into "Undirected Graph" and "Directed Graph" as shown in the following picture.